aatishrana/Thinny/_posts/2017-11-03-dependency-injection.md

 ```

-In the above example we are reusing our Engine class for both Car and Truck.
-We could have very easily created new instances of engine inside our constructor, but imagine if object creation code of Engine class was changed.
+In the above example, we are reusing our Engine class for both Car and Truck.
+We could have very easily created new instances of the engine inside our constructor, but imagine if object creation code of Engine class was changed.

 from this: